Crude Oil Sees Support from Preliminary US-China Trade Deal

+Crude oil prices fell back from early gains amid ongoing concerns about a crude oil surplus.
+Vortexa reported on Monday that crude oil stored on tankers that have been stationary for at least 7 days rose by +12% w/w to 89.75 million bbls in the week ended Oct 24.

+Also, Bloomberg reported on Monday that OPEC+, at its meeting this weekend, will focus on a base case of a third monthly oil production hike of 137,000 bpd for December.
+That would be in line with the market consensus.
+OPEC+ is in the midst of boosting output by a further 1.66 million bpd to fully reverse the 2.2 million bpd production cut seen in early 2024.
+OPEC's September crude production rose by +400,000 bpd to 29.05 million bpd, the highest in 2.5 years.

-Crude oil prices are trading higher today on economic optimism after news of a preliminary US-China trade agreement.
+Crude oil prices saw support early Monday from economic optimism after news of a preliminary US-China trade agreement.
 Also, crude oil prices saw support after Ukrainian President Zelensky said Ukraine will expand its military strikes on refineries deep inside Russia.

-Oil prices were undercut today by a Vortexa report showing that crude oil stored on tankers that have been stationary for at least 7 days rose by +12% w/w to 89.75 million bbls in the week ended Oct 24.

 Crude oil prices have continued support from last week's news of increased US and EU sanctions on Russian energy and energy infrastructure.
 The Trump administration last Wednesday announced sanctions on Rosneft PJSC and Lukoil PJSC, Russia's biggest oil producers, due to "Russia's lack of serious commitment to a peace process to end the war in Ukraine."
 Meanwhile, the EU adopted a transaction ban on Rosneft and Gazprom Nef and sanctioned 117 additional shadow-fleet vessels and 45 entities that have helped Russia evade sanctions, including 12 companies in China and Hong Kong.